Nirhe/pdf-unlock/frontend/README.md

 ## Deployment notes

 The production site is deployed on Vercel.
 The `vercel.json` file configures rewrites so that requests to `/api/*` are forwarded to the backend deployment.
-Because Vercel rewrites happen at the edge, you must ensure that the destination host always resolves correctly.
-When the `PDF_UNLOCK_BACKEND_HOST` or `VITE_API_BASE_URL` environment variables are not set, the frontend now falls back to `https://pdf-unlock-backend.vercel.app/api` so users can continue testing the locking flow while the configuration is repaired.

-When rolling out a new backend deployment, update the `PDF_UNLOCK_BACKEND_HOST` environment variable in the frontend project before shipping.
-This avoids a window where the rewrite points at an inactive host.
+**Important:** The backend URL is hardcoded in `vercel.json`.
+If you deploy the backend to a different URL, you must:
+1. Update the `destination` URL in `frontend/vercel.json`
+2. Update the `VITE_API_BACKEND_HOST` in the `env` section
+3. Redeploy the frontend

+The frontend code also has a fallback mechanism in `src/config/resolveApiBaseUrl.ts` that checks for `VITE_API_BACKEND_HOST` or `PDF_UNLOCK_BACKEND_HOST` environment variables and falls back to `https://pdf-unlock-backend.vercel.app/api` if neither is set.

+For detailed deployment instructions, see the root-level `DEPLOYMENT.md` file.

 ## Troubleshooting 502 errors from `/api/*`